|BEAVER FIELD AT JIM AND BETTIE SMITH STADIUM

 Home of Baseball

 |Baseball Ticket Information and Online Sales||Directions to Smith Stadium|

-Located behind the Broyhill Center on the Appalachian State University campus, Beaver Field at Jim and Bettie Smith Stadium has been the home of Appalachian State baseball since 2007.
+Located at the pinnacle of Appalachian State University’s campus off Bodenheimer Drive, Beaver Field at Jim and Bettie Smith Stadium has been the home of Appalachian State baseball since 2007.
 Construction on Smith Stadium began in fall of 2006 and was completed in three phases.
-The Beaver Field playing surface, along with team dugouts and the indoor hitting and pitching facility, were completed in the spring of 2007, allowing the Mountaineers to host 12 games at its new home that season — including a 6-1 victory over Gardner-Webb in the first contest ever played at the facility on April 10, 2007.
+The Beaver Field playing surface, along with team dugouts and the Don and Pat Phillips Indoor Hitting and Pitching Facility, were completed in the spring of 2007, allowing the Mountaineers to host 12 games at its new home that season — including a 6-1 victory over Gardner-Webb in the first contest ever played at the facility on April 10, 2007.
 Smith Stadium’s lights also allowed for night baseball to be played on Appalachian State’s campus for the first time in ‘07.

-Prior to the 2008 campaign, the stadium’s 1,000 permanent seats were erected and the Mountaineers played their entire home slate at the ballpark, posting a 13-11 mark at home.
+Prior to the 2008 campaign, the stadium’s permanent seating areas and Beaver Clubhouse were erected and the Mountaineers played their entire home slate at the ballpark, posting a 13-11 mark at home.
 The squad capped their first full season at Smith Stadium with wins in eight of their final nine home contests of the season, including a three-game sweep of first-place Furman in May.

 • BEAVER FIELD, a state-of-the art FieldTurf playing surface that allows for consistent play the same no matter the weather conditions and for games to be contested following weather that would leave most natural surfaces unplayable.

 - a roomy players locker area with lockers and showers for 35 players, two televisions and state-of-the art surround sound system.